 Follow this link to the Kansas 50-Year Water Vision.

 - Northwest Kansas Groundwater Management District No. 4.
 This district covers lands underlain by the Ogallala Aquifer within northwest Kansas including portions of the tributaries to the Republican River.
 The purpose of the district is to promote the proper conservation and management of the groundwater resources and within its boundaries within state law and policies.
 The district provides local land owners and water users with the ability to be involved in the process by establishing their own regulations regarding the resource and to assist in directing research and education activities.

 State of Kansas’ RRCA officials:

-The official in the State of Kansas responsible for carrying out the duties of RRCA commissioner is the Kansas Department of Agriculture-Division of Water Resources Chief Engineer, a position currently held by David Barfield since 2007.
+The official in the State of Kansas responsible for carrying out the duties of RRCA commissioner is the Kansas Department of Agriculture-Division of Water Resources Chief Engineer, a position currently held by Earl Lewis.
 The RRCA Engineering Committee is a standing committee comprised of a representative from each state appointed by the state’s RRCA Commissioner.
 The committee position for Kansas is currently held by Chris Beightel.
 See the Kansas Department of Agriculture website for contact information.